jazzband/django-newsletter/README.rst

 TODO
 -----
-* Automatically manage unsubscription and dates for tracking.
 * Remove links from one object to another in admin.
 This is confusing.
 * Write tests for: template syntax checking, web subscription of auth users, ordering of articles in a message.